jeffreyzhai123/Code-Llama/README.md

 If you want to have a try for each way of running it, please check the important notes section at the end of the README, which may be helpful for you to shift between the two ways successfully

-# Instruction on viewing tests for this APP through HTML
+# Instruction on viewing tests for this APP through HTML in browser
 ## Steps
-- Link to tests: Inside folder <u>test</u>, there is a file called <u>index.html</u> that you can open to view tests
+- Link to tests: Inside folder <u>test</u>, there is a file called <u>index.html</u> that you can open the file to view tests
 - Please make sure the backend and ollama is running (both docker and npm command ways of runing the application can work) when running the tests in browser.
-- For backend tests, there are three sections as presented on HTML: Extractor (test for the function that extract the generated code from ollama response), answers (test for the API handling process when the frontend send to user results to the backend to trigger the process of calling ollama), question (test for the getting the problem bank from the database)
+- For backend tests, there are six sections as presented on HTML: Extractor (test for the function that extract the generated code from ollama response), Answers (test for the API handling process when the frontend send to user results to the backend to trigger the process of calling ollama), Question (test for the getting the problem bank from the database),Test Get, Post, Patch to Database(test getting user id, adding new user, and adding new results at the backend), Test the test for generated code (test whether we evaluate the correctness of the generated code of ollama correctly), and Calculation Helpers (test the function that we used to calculate user scores and other data).
 - For the frontend, we did manual testing as listed in the HTML
 ## NOTE:
-It may takes a while for some tests to finish executing because of the response time of OLLAMA, so please wait for a while utill all tests show up.
+- It may takes a while for some tests to finish executing because of the response time of Ollama, so please wait for a while utill all tests show up.
+- Due to "import" statement's incompatibility with the browser Mocha tests, "Test the test for generated code" tiggers the functions we want to test through API call to avoid import statement.
+The functions it is testing is in sandbox.js at utils folder at the backend folder.

 # Instruction on viewing tests for this APP through npm command at the backend
-Using npm test, you will be able to see additional tests on "callOllama" compared to the HTML test suite.
+Using npm test, you will be able to see additional tests on "callOllama" in addition to the HTML test suite.
 This is because the HTML version of the test does not support export and import statement so we cannot present our tests for callOllama (this function is mostly provided by official Ollama documentation about how to make an API call to ollama). npm test can allow you to see the test on callOllama.
 - Please stop running docker
 - Please have ollama running locally and have model mistral pulled already to your local device
 - Please navigate to the backend folder and type "npm run dev" into the terminal to start the backend server